It’s 10:13 pm & We’re Always Open.

 Boilers in 2026: What incentives may still exist?

 Boiler upgrades generally do not qualify for a federal residential tax credit in 2026, since the main residential HVAC credit (25C) ended after 2025.
+That does not mean there are zero savings opportunities.
+Boilers may still qualify for:

 • Utility rebates (varies by utility and boiler efficiency level)